GU

 Lake Atitlán cuisine from Guatemala

-Izabal, located on the Caribbean coast, is known for its seafood dishes, including tapado, a coconut-based seafood stew.
-African and Garifuna influences are evident in the region's cuisine.
+Izabal, located on the Caribbean coast, is known for its seafood dishes and coconut-based preparations.
+African and Garifuna influences are evident in the region's cuisine, creating flavors distinct from the highlands.

 Cultural Significance:

-Izabal's cuisine reflects its unique Caribbean coastal location and the cultural influences of the Garifuna people, resulting in a blend of flavors and traditions.
+Izabal's cuisine reflects its unique Caribbean coastal location and the cultural influences of the Garifuna people, resulting in a blend of flavors and traditions unlike anywhere else in Guatemala.

 Signature Dishes: